Cost of Living in Melbourne vs Sydney: A Complete Comparison

 People move homes for many reasons.
 It might be for work, or they want to start anew somewhere else — with family or alone.
 Others just need a change of scenery — they’re taking advantage of our new freedom to work from home (or anywhere really).

-This guide will help you with your research on the cost of living in Melbourne vs Sydney.
-Before finalizing your relocation plans continue reading to find answers to questions such as: Do you think Melbourne is better than Sydney?
+This guide will help you with your research on Melbourne vs Sydney cost of living.
+Before finalising your relocation plans continue reading to find answers to questions such as: Do you think Melbourne is better than Sydney?
 Is Sydney more expensive than Melbourne?

 Housing Market Differences — Sydney vs Melbourne

-Now before moving on to calculating your moving costs or checking out your moving checklist, you need to know that Melbourne and Sydney are two cities with two of the strongest property markets in Australia, fueled by population growth and demand for continuous urban life.
+Now before moving on to getting your change of address checklist and your moving checklist, you need to know that Melbourne and Sydney are two cities with two of the strongest property markets in Australia, fuelled by population growth and demand for continuous urban life.

 Prices and availability differ greatly between the two cities and both have plenty of housing options.